MikeRatcliffe/flailingmonkey/content/2022-01-07-why-i-switched-from-firefox-to-brave-after-20-years.md

 At this point I suggested that we should stop maintaining and continually rewriting our codebase.
 It would make a lot more sense to migrate to the Chromium codebase because that is maintained by Google.
 Doing this would allow Mozilla to free up a whole army of developers to work creatively on various projects with the aim of bringing in that elusive non-Google revenue stream... kind of like a gigantic start-up.
 Not only that, the browser would look and act the same from a user's perspective.

-This idea was also dismissed as being too risky so I suggested creating a second browser that implemented these things on it's own terms.
+This idea was also dismissed as being too risky so I suggested creating a second browser that implemented these things on its own terms.
 This idea was discarded because it was also too risky.

 To be honest it was very frustrating that my ideas were constantly dismissed.
 I have always intuitively known what people want from a product point of view but I know that many people are make their living by making those decisions.